Exhibit: Total uncertainty and your MVP

 Applying the “best practices” of an established company doesn’t work

-“Survivor bias” creates a predictive mindset
+“Survivor bias” feeds a predictive mindset

 Always avoiding failure is a founder bug, not a feature